 In years 7 and 8 we use Numeracy ninjas to focus on basic, everyday skills.

-In year 9 pupils develop their financial understanding through bespoke sessions using resources from Natwest Money Sense sessions.
+In year 9 pupils use resources from corbettmaths to develop their numeracy skills.
+They also develop their financial understanding through bespoke sessions using resources from NatWest money sense sessions.

 In years 10 and 11 the focus shifts to exam skills in preparation for their GCSE’s.
 This uses resources from corbettmaths.
 In addition to this Year 11 pupils also receive sessions linked to financial understanding.
 This is to help prepare them for life after Kirkby High school.

 Understanding key vocabulary

 For key phrases when helping your child with their homework please look at: